 An acute care surgical patient may be one who is:

 - Transferred from an outside hospital with a complicated surgical need requiring specialized surgical care

 - An admission from the Emergency Department with an acute surgical need night or day

-The Service utilizes an evidence-based medicine approach in caring for patients which decreases variability in treatment, cost of care, decreases length of stay and improves patient outcomes.
+The Division of Trauma, Critical Care and Acute Care Surgery utilizes an evidence-based medicine approach in caring for patients which decreases variability in treatment, cost of care, decreases length of stay and improves patient outcomes.

-The patient is cared for by the Team through the continuum from the Emergency Department > Operating Room > Intensive Care Unit > Ward until discharge providing for continuity of patient care.
+Our patients are cared for by our skilled Trauma Team through the continuum, from the Emergency Department to the Operating Room to the Intensive Care Unit to the Ward until discharge, providing for continuity of patient care.

-Additionally, The Division of Acute Care Surgery service is dedicated to educate medical students, residents, fellows and nurses to increase their understanding and provide complex care to the surgical patient.
+Additionally, The Division of Trauma, Critical Care and Acute Care Surgery service is dedicated to the education of medical students, residents, fellows and nurses to increase their understanding and provide complex care to the surgical patient.

 Learn more about our ongoing continuing education opportunities available to healthcare providers.